HazyResearch/based/README.md

     --model "hazyresearch/attn-360m" \
     --limit=100
 ```
-Optionally, if you have access to multiple GPUs, you can pass the `-p` flag to run each evaluation in parallel.
+Optionally, if you have access to multiple GPUs, you can pass the `-p` flag to run the evaluations in parallel.

 ## Experiments on Synthetic Data